-Caring for your furnace can go a long way in the months in between furnace service appointments.
-One of the simplest, and crucial, ways to maintain your furnace is by replacing your furnace filter.
-Having a dirty air filter may contribute to a host of negative issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.
+Taking care of your furnace can help quite a bit in the time in between furnace service appointments.
+One of the easiest, and critical, ways to maintain your furnace lies in changing your furnace filter.
+Having a dirty air filter may contribute to a host of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

-So what goes in to consideration when you should replace your furnace filter?
+So what goes in to consideration when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be changed every month and 3 inch filters should be replaced every three months, based on the recommendations of the filter maker.
+1 inch filters usually need to be changed every month and 3 inch filters need to be changed every three months, depending on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it could make sense to switch out your filter more often due to pet dander.
-If a family member has allergies or asthma, consider switching out your home’s air filter more regularly to help with their symptoms.
+- Home habits: if you have pets in your home, it could make sense to switch out your filter more often because of pet dander.
+If a family member has allergies or asthma, think about switching out your home’s air filter more regularly to help ease their symptoms.

-Now you’re likely wondering how to replace your furnace filter.
-Obviously this will vary depending on what furnace you have, but typically:
+Now you’re likely wondering how to change your furnace filter.
+Inevitably this will change depending on what furnace you have, but typically:

-At Parker Pearce Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or arrange an appointment with us online.
+At Parker Pearce Service Experts, we offer membership plans that include swapping out standard furnace filters.
+Give us a call today at 301-476-4577 or arrange an appointment with us online.

-- Open or take off the air filter panel around the bottom of your furnace to uncover an open compartment.
+- Open or remove the air filter panel around the bottom of your furnace to reveal an open compartment.